BKinya/Android-FAQ/README.md

 ### Topics to learn before Applying for the first Job

-### What do interviewers look for for an entry job role?
+### What do Interviewers look for in An Android Dev?
-Software development principles… the fundamentals Communication and soft skills
-Problem solving skills
-I've asked Hannah...
-Waiting for the response.

 ### Resources to learn Compose
 ...
 Pratical Jetpack Compose